Interested in Creating a Gun Trust in North Carolina? We Can Help

 Upon your death, an NFA item is typically transferred to your heir.
 This process can involve loads of paperwork, time, and potential taxes.
 However, when your gun trust owns an NFA item, the item can remain in the trust, and the successor trustees can manage it.
 This is done without needing a new tax stamp, going through the transfer process, and other demanding requirements.

 Your gun trust must be correctly set up and managed to ensure it’s legal and effective.
-It’s a good idea to consult with a gun trust lawyer focusing on North Carolina gun trusts if you’re considering creating one for your firearmsTop of FormBottom of Form.
+It’s a good idea to consult with a gun trust lawyer focusing on North Carolina gun trusts if you’re considering creating one for your firearms.

 How to Establish a Gun Trust in NC